thesquash/stlwrt/README.md

    library depending on what version of GTK needs to be emulated.
 See the next bullet point for more information about this stuff.

- * `libstlwrt`:  This is the main STLWRT library itself.
+ * `src`:  This is the main STLWRT library itself.
 Publicly-accessible functions (functions intended for use by applications) names should take the following form:  They should be preceded by version information enclosed in underscores.
 If the function is to be used no matter what version of GTK is